pelias/interpolation/readme.md

 ## using the search APIs

-#### search the db for an address, return an interpolated value in an exact match does not exist
+### search the db for an address, return an interpolated value if an exact match does not exist

 note: the lat/lon values are approximate, they must lie within the bounding boxes of the desired street.